jjlynch2/OsteoShiny/README.md

 A Shiny based GUI R package for the OsteoSort package.

-Changes for OsteoShiny version : 1.2.7
+Changes for OsteoShiny version : 1.2.8

 Minor changes:
-Updated Example_Data
-Adjusted output text

-Moderate changes:
-Added ability to select alpha level cutoff for PCACCA-regression statistics modal Adjusted default threads to n-1
+Added vb script to generate a .lnk shortcut rather than using a .bat file Added a .desktop icon rather than .sh
+.sh is left for non-Windows/Linux